Lowitja O'Donoghue: Marriage and personal life

 In 1979 O'Donoghue married Gordon Smart, a medical orderly at the Repatriation Hospital, whom she had first met in 1964.
 He died in 1991 or 1992.
 He had six adult children from a previous marriage, but they had no children together.

 She cited Martin Luther King, Nelson Mandela, Archbishop Tutu, Don Dunstan, and Paul Keating as having provided inspiration to her, and also praised the Fraser government for having passed the Land Rights Act in 1976.

 Featured on ABC Television's Compass in 1997, O'Donoghue said that she felt "angry about the policy that removed us and also took away our culture, took away our language and took away our families... [and] about the mission authorities for not in fact keeping in touch with my mother and at least sending her some photographs so she could know that we were OK and what we looked like".

-Later life, death and legacy
+Later life, death, and legacy

 O'Donoghue retired from public life in 2008, and in her later years was cared for by her family on Kaurna land in South Australia.

 On 4 February 2024 her family announced in a statement she had died in Adelaide.
 O'Donoghue was 91.

 On 8 March 2024, a state funeral was held in St Peter’s Cathedral in North Adelaide, which was attended by prime minister Anthony Albanese, Minister for Indigenous Australians Linda Burney, governor-general of Australia David Hurley, South Australian premier Peter Malinauskas, and governor of South Australia Frances Adamson, Lowitja Foundation chair Pat Anderson, and hundreds of relatives, friends, and supporters.
 Oscar played tribute to her "enormous contribution", saying "Dr O'Donoghue had an extraordinary lifelong career of service [and] she played a leading role in many of the major political movements across her long lifetime".

+Posthumous recognition

+In the proposed redistribution of electorates in South Australia after the 2025 Australian federal election, the Division of Grey was recommended to be changed to O'Donoghue in her honour.

+On 2 June 2026, a life-sized statue of O'Donoghue sculpted by Robert Hannaford was unveiled in the Tarntanya Wama / Elder Park walkway.
+This is the first of a series of statues of South Australian Indigenous Australians in a project undertaken by the Malinauskas state government.
+Those to follow are: Gladys Elphick, Alitya Rigney, David Unaipon, Yami Lester, and Garnett Ian Wilson.